 The best way in such cases would be to send a “Ping me when you are free or available” sort of a message and let go.
 This then lets the person know that you want to communicate with him.

-2. You may be available but maybe for say 5-10 minutes, and here you suddenly have guys wanting to ask you questions and seek interactive help.
+2. You may be available for say 5-10 minutes only, and here you have guys wanting to ask you questions and seek interactive help.
 Asking “Free for x minutes?” first would be very nice.
-Or do consider and see if an email be a better option here.
-Most such sought after guys then just always chose to remain offline.
+Or do consider and see if an email would be a better option here.
+Most such sought-after guys then just always chose to remain offline.

 5. Emoticon chatters.
 They communicate less with words and more with emoticons.
-Does get irritating at time, doesn’t it!?
+Does get irritating at times, doesn’t it!?

 6. Never ending ‘typers‘.
 All you get to see is ‘…is typing’ sign.
 Each time you expect that he will hit the send button, you again see the ‘…is typing’ sign.
 Thinkers?
 Or just indecisive?